 add_filter( 'pre_get_posts', 'exclude_category' );Code language: JavaScript (javascript)

-Navigate to Appearance > Theme Editor in WordPress admin.
+1. Go to Tools > Theme Editor in WordPress admin.

 Limitations and Challenges of Customizing WordPress Filters With Code

-• Maintenance and updates: There is also a need for ongoing maintenance, as well as continuous updates when filters are coded manually.
-If not, you could face performance issues due to heavy database queries when filters are not optimized.
+• Maintenance and Updates: There is also a need for ongoing maintenance, as well as continuous updates when filters are coded manually.
+If not, you could face performance issues due to heavy database queries.

-• Complexity and time consumption: It can be difficult to maintain clean and optimized code for large-scale WordPress sites.
-This can add to the complexity when creating custom filters, not to mention the time required to do this.
+• Complexity and Time Consumption: It can be difficult to maintain clean and optimized code for large-scale WordPress sites.
+Creating custom filters can add to the complexity, not to mention the time it requires.

-• Compatibility issues: Given the complexities involved in manual coding, you are potentially putting your website at risk of code conflicts due to theme or plugin updates.
+• Compatibility Issues: You are potentially putting your website at risk of code conflicts in case of theme or plugin updates.

 Why a Plugin is a Better Solution for Custom WordPress Filters